BYOD and personal device policies in K12 and schools

 - Prolonged interruption to learning can have long-term negative effects on performance and many other aspects affecting results and student experience.

 With BYOD policies implemented, students have access to the same electronic devices at home, at school, and when off sick or away.
 This helps to mitigate interruptions to teaching and working.

 Prep for higher education and the world of work

 It is likely that students will be either required to or able to use their own devices once in higher education and in professional employment.
 Even if not, it is also likely that they’ll have a one-to-one relationship with the machine they use.
 This is especially true for employment, should their job entail computer use.
 For students who are used to working from their own machines regularly and to needing their own machines on a daily basis, the transitions between various life stages will be smoother and less turbulent, helping them succeed and perform more consistently.

 Requiring students to own their own machines could result in exclusion/less opportunity for those of a lower socioeconomic status.
 In the very worst-case scenario, students who do not own their own machines may not have access to the same opportunities and learning experience as other students.
 They may need to be provided with machines or lessons may need to be structured with both groups of students in mind.

 Potential for distractions

 While this is much less of an issue in higher education and employment, it is worth considering in schools and K12 organizations.
-Younger BYOD users have the potential to be distracted by their own personal machines as they will have access to resources not related to their lessons, such as websites, video games, and video content.
+Younger BYOD users have the potential to be distracted by their own device.
+This is especially true of their own mobile devices, as well as the electronic devices, mobile devices and personal machines of others as they will have access to resources not related to their lessons, such as websites, video games, and video content.
 Novelty plays a part in this, and so if BYOD is not new to that student, distraction will be less of an issue.